Culture & Languages

 Please (you have): Khanuhos

-Thank you: Dhanyabab
+Thank you: Dhanyabad

 • Walk around stupas and temples clockwise.
-It is also wise to check tourist restrictions before entering, as well as photography allowance.
+It is also wise to check tourist restrictions before entering, as well as photography permission.
 Woman who are menstruating are often times asked to refrain from visiting temples during that time.

 • In Kathmandu, the do’s and don’ts listed are a bit more lax, but in surrounding villages it is wise to follow these suggestions as to make your stay more enjoyable.